 Establishment of Intelligence Services Council on Conditions of Service

-22. (1) There is hereby established an Intelligence Services Council on Conditions of Service which consists of the following members appointed on contract by the Minister:
+22. (1) There is hereby established an Intelligence Services Council on Conditions of 40 Service which consists of not more than three persons or members appointed on contract by the Minister, one of whom must be Chairperson.